jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

     }
 ```
 9. Build the game project in Visual Studio
-10. Run your game project with “DevelopmentEditor” configuration to spin up the editor.
+10. Run your game project with "DevelopmentEditor" configuration to spin up the editor.
 For existing game project you might need to change the project to use the Unreal source code version.
 11. Follow Step 1 and 2 only from the [Unreal Plugin Anywhere setup](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-anywhere.html) to set up your profile, set up your game mode code, integrate your client game map, and build your game (the AWS profile setup before this is optional for our needs).
 Note on the following:
-  * For setting the maps, make sure you select the settings icon and “Show plugin content” to find the sample startup map
+  * For setting the maps, make sure you select the settings icon and "Show plugin content" to find the sample startup map
   * You will need to restart the editor to get the build targets showing correctly
 12. We need to fix the m_processId definition in your game mode CPP file (somewhere around line 82) to work correctly on Linux.
 Replace it with this:
 ```cpp